 It is common for Christians to call their church building ‘the house of God’.
 Often, it is an innocent utterance, as this teaching is commonly presented to children in Sunday school curriculum.

 The house of God is a synonym for the presence of God.
 God does not live in buildings (Acts 7:48, 17:24).
 The presence of God is the house of God.
 Christians possess the Spirit (and thus the presence) of God.
 Christians are the church.
 The church (collective Christians) is the house of God:

 But if I tarry long, that thou mayest know how thou oughtest to behave thyself in the house of God, which is the church of the living God, the pillar and ground of the truth.
 (I Timothy 3:15)

 Scripture also teaches that the Christian is the temple of God:

 Know ye not that ye are the temple of God, and that the Spirit of God dwelleth in you?
 If any man defile the temple of God, him shall God destroy; for the temple of God is holy, which temple ye are.
 (I Corinthians 3:16-17)

 What? know ye not that your body is the temple of the Holy Ghost which is in you, which ye have of God, and ye are not your own?
 (I Corinthians 6:19)

-Therefore, the New Testament ‘house of God’ is not a building or an organization.
-It is the individual Christian, within whom Christ dwells, and by extension the collective Christian assembly, which is made up of individual temples.
+Therefore, the New Testament ‘house of God’ is the individual Christian, within whom Christ dwells, and by extension the collective Christian assembly, which is made up of individual temples.